Ready for a Window Renovation? How to Get StartedPublished on Tuesday May 1, 2018

-We are the exclusive provider of Quantum2 Heat Mirror® windows in the Washington, D.C., metro area and offer high-quality windows throughout the New England metro regions, all with a no-nonsense lifetime warranty on labor and materials.
+We are the exclusive provider of Quantum2 Heat Mirror® windows in the Washington, D.C., metro area and offer high-quality windows throughout the New England metro regions, all with a no-nonsense limited lifetime warranty on labor and materials.

 Long Windows also offers worry-free financing and will work with you to find an affordable solution for your window replacement project.

 There are a wide variety of window options out there, but don’t worry: Your Long Windows expert will help you wade through them all during your in-home window renovation consultation.
 A few things to know:

 Materials: Window frames can be made from several different types of materials, all offering different benefits.